Teradata/python-driver/README.md

 Warning and error information remains available until the next batch is inserted or until the commit or rollback.
 Each batch execution clears the prior warnings and errors.
 Each commit or rollback clears the prior warnings and errors.

+#### FastLoad and Vector Columns

+The database can use both the `Vector_IO` and `Vector_IO_VARCHAR` transforms for the same SQL `INSERT` request.
+In contrast, the database has a limitation such that FastLoad can only use a single transform at a time.
+FastLoad can use either the `Vector_IO` or the `Vector_IO_VARCHAR` transform but cannot use both transforms for the same FastLoad job.
+* With `{fn teradata_try_fastload}` the driver will use FastLoad when your application binds either `VARBYTE` or `VARCHAR` values to Vector columns, but not both.
+The driver will fall back to SQL `INSERT` if your application binds both `VARBYTE` and `VARCHAR` values to Vector columns in the same request.
+* With `{fn teradata_require_fastload}` the driver returns an error when your application binds both `VARBYTE` and `VARCHAR` values to Vector columns in the same request.

 <a id="FastExport"></a>

 ### FastExport